‘General Hospital’ Spoilers: Robin Returns To Port Charles-Will She Be The One To Reveal Who Anna Really Is?

 — Dustin Cushman (@BlueWizard75) April 26, 2017

 Just last week, Griffin went over to her house to ask why she missed her phlebotomy appointment.
 Anna made up a story that she went to another hospital to have that procedure done.
 She hesitated when he mentioned her blood cancer and needing treatments.
-Either she didn’t know about the blood cancer that Anna has or she didn’t expect anyone to question her about getting the treatments.
+Either she didn’t know about the blood cancer that Anna has, or she didn’t expect anyone to question her about getting the treatments.

 This may just play to her advantage in getting closer to Valentin.
 He obviously has feelings for her and is very concerned about her health.
 He was the one who got her to General Hospital after she collapsed at his house.
 He rushed her to get medical help and that was when she found out that she has a blood condition.